murilobnt/foxer/.github/installation/installation_without_sudo.md

 ## But first...

 ... you will have to adjust the makefile of the sample.
-Just like the makefile of the engine, you will only need to alter some variables of it.
+Just like the makefile of the framework, you will only need to alter some variables of it.

 ```
 ## Use these variables if SFML is not installed in a standard path.